squamuglia/shreddit/README.md

 # SHREDDIT

-Shreddit is a forum built entirely on Rails and contains some cool little features that test the limits of coding without any sort of asyncronous rendering :D
+Shreddit is a forum built entirely on Rails and contains some cool little features that test the limits of coding without any sort of asyncronous rendering

 Shreddit's has forums, posts and comments.
 Users can create posts in a forum, and forum admins can delete comments or posts for anyone in their forum.

 When posting, users have access to a rich text editor built on Campfire's trix.